It’s going to be difficult.

 Question 4 – Does the blog have a good number of subscribers and decent traffic?

-Regardless of your blogging goal:
+Regardless of your guest blogging goals:

 You want your target blog to have good traffic (upwards of 50,000 monthly visitors) and a good number of subscribers (5,000+).